-The ÉlanSC300 microcontroller memory controller is a unified control unit that supports a high-performance, 16-bit data path to DRAM or SRAM.
+The ÉlanSC310 microcontroller memory controller is a unified control unit that supports a high-performance, 16-bit data path to DRAM or SRAM.
 No external memory bus buffers are required and up to 16 Mbyte in two 16-bit banks can be supported.
 System memory must always be configured as 16-bits wide.
-For more information about the memory controller, see Chapter 2 of the ÉlanTMSC300 Microcontroller Programmer's Reference Manual, order #18470.
-The System Block Diagram, Figure 7 on page 64 of this manual, shows a typical palm-top memory configuration.
+For more information about the memory controller, refer to Chapter 2 of the ÉlanTMSC310 Microcontroller Programmer's Reference Manual, order #20665.
+Figure 7 on page 55 shows a typical embedded PC memory configuration.

-The ÉlanSC300 microcontroller's memory controller supports an EMS-compatible Memory Mapping System (MMS) with 12 page registers.
+The ÉlanSC310 microcontroller's memory controller supports an EMS-compatible Memory Mapping System (MMS) with 12 page registers.
 This facility can be used to provide access to ROM-based software.
-MMS is also used in the PCMCIA slot support.
 Shadow RAM is also supported.

-The Memory Controller supports one of three different memory operating modes: SRAM, Page mode DRAM, or Enhanced Page mode DRAM.
+The Memory Controller supports one of three different memory operating modes: SRAM, Page mode DRAM or Enhanced Page mode DRAM.
 Enhanced Page mode increases DRAM access performance by effectively doubling the DRAM page size in a two-bank DRAM system by arranging the address lines such that one page is spread across both DRAM banks.
 Both DRAM modes use standard Fast Page mode DRAMs.